spencersokol/simple-posts/README.md

 # Simple Posts

 Simple Posts is a tool to help you build a Markdown-based static React site with posts and pages.
 It includes necessary types, React context, and Vite plugin.
+It can also generate a sitemap and RSS feed.

 ## Motivation